MoriShotaro/PowerSystemModel-doc/docs/formula/equation.md

 ## Objective function

-The objective function is expressed as the minimization of total system costs, including investment, operation and management (O&M) cost.
+The objective function is expressed as the minimization of total system costs, including new installation, fixed and variable operation and management (O&M) and replacement cost.

 $$
 {VTC} =